Female

 • Keratinized Stratified Squamous Epithelium

-• Below there is dense connective tissue with smooth muscle fibers
+• Below there is dense connective tissue with smooth muscle

 • The skin that surrounds the nipple constitutes the areola